sled-group/compute-guide/mounting-turbo-on-linux.md

 **This is only needed if a server is not set up by DCO and thus its UIDs and GIDs for the users are not in sync with those in UMich directory.**

-> :warning: **WARNING**: This will break the whole file system for a user if not run properly.
+> ⛔️️ **WARNING**: This will break the whole file system for a user if not run properly.
 Make sure you know what you are doing.
 Be sure the change the fields with `<>` in the script with the correct information.

 Tell the user to not use the computer until the followings finish.